jetedrow/SecurityQuestions/README.md

 several design patterns and libraries to separate concerns, and allow for a more usable and testable application that can be built upon and expanded.

+This software utilizes patterns that would be more suitable for enterprise software, but they are being illustrated here as an example.
+Normally, a problem of this size would not warrant such a complex communication layer with

 ## Design Patterns
 - **Dependency Injection**
-	- The application utilizes a DI stack to inject libraries and other common services that are used througout the application.
+	- The application utilizes a simple DI stack to inject libraries and other common services that are used througout the application.
-- **Mediator Pattern**
+- **Mediator Pattern (CQRS)**
 	- The application uses the mediator pattern (via the MediatR library) to separate concerns of business logic (back-end work) and presentation.
 	- This pattern allows for each "feature" to be independently tested and verified.